Spending money on expensive things you don’t need is a surefire way to deplete your bank account and lower your net worth.

 “Diverting your investable cash into things like cars, clothing, vacations and houses you can’t afford will make you look rich now, but prevent you from actually becoming rich later.”

 Technology companies depend on the public’s appetite for new devices to fuel their sales.
-It’s fun to have the latest gadget, but if you wait a while, you usually can buy the same item for a reduced price.
+After all, it’s fun to have the latest gadget.
+But if you wait a while, you usually can buy the same item for a reduced price.

-So, before you make a purchase you should ask yourself if your smartphone, tablet or laptop is obsolete simply because there’s a new model available.
+So, before you make a purchase, you should ask yourself if you think that smartphone, tablet or laptop is obsolete simply because there’s a new model available.